rodolfocugler/python-selenium/README.md

 `FROM rodolfocugler/python-selenium:tag`

-Copy your code to this Docker image and run using the command python3
+Copy your code to this Docker image and run using the command python

 ```
 COPY requirements.txt ./

-RUN python3 -m pip install --no-cache-dir -r requirements.txt
+RUN pip install --no-cache-dir -r requirements.txt

 COPY . .

-CMD python3 app.py
+CMD python app.py
 ```